The Bankrate promise

 Interest rates on private loans are increasing

 In the height of the COVID-19 pandemic, interest rates reached historic lows, making private loans appealing to many borrowers.
-However, with inflation sweeping the nation, the Federal Reserve has begun to hike rates is expected to announce several more rate increases throughout 2022 to help control rapidly climbing consumer prices.
-With interest rates offered by private lenders headed back upward, it could be hard to find a competitive interest rate through refinancing.
+But with inflation sweeping the nation, the Federal Reserve has begun to hike rates and is expected to announce several more rate increases throughout 2022 to help control rapidly climbing consumer prices.
+With interest rates offered by private lenders going up accordingly, it could be hard to find a competitive interest rate through refinancing.

 Private (and some federal) student loan payments are still due